Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 I’m using a pay-what-you-can model for live video Zoom classes, and you’ll receive a recording whether you attend live or not.
 You can learn about Zoom, see what classes are upcoming, and buy recordings of past lessons here:

-For March, April, and May we donated to our favorite charity, Neighborhood House.
+Early in the pandemic, in March, April, and May, 2020 we donated only to our family’s favorite charity, Neighborhood House.
 It’s a local Twin Cities food shelf and community support center with amazing mission, vision, and values.
 I received this note back:

 Neighborhood House has been helping families gain social and economic well-being for more than 120 years.
 We are grateful to Twin Cities Feldenkrais for contributing 10% of revenue from their live online classes to Neighborhood House.
 These contributions allow us to help families with basic needs when they are in crisis and to provide educational opportunities for the entire family.
 Learn more at neighb.org.
 Thank you!